DannyGirl/LSL-Simple-Sit-Script/README.md

 # LSL-Simple-Sit-Script
-Simple click to sit script for objects
+Simple click to sit script for objects that also activates first persoon view